Announcing General Availability of Authy 2FA For Desktop

 - Display tokens as a list or in a grid view.

 - Greater device information.
-Allows users to view and remove unused apps.
+It allows users to view and remove unused apps.

 - Push authentication support for websites that have implemented it.